 Maiensy Sanchez has been teaching popular Cuban music and dance for more than 10 years.
 Her teaching method incorporates her background in socio-cultural anthropology and thirteen years of professional music training.
 To her, dance is among the most beautiful forms of individual and social expression.
 Furthermore, as a born and raised Cuban, she has experienced first-hand the value of dance as a form of cultural contestation.
 She makes a conscious effort to create a class environment that is as meaningful as it is entertaining by sharing her personal insight into the heart of Cuban culture: its people, its history, its magic.
 Dance training: ballet, jazz, modern dance, flamenco, West African dance.
 Summary of performances: World Rhythm Festival, Langston Hughes Performing Arts Center, Arts West's Theater, Rainier Valley Cultural Center, Fundraising for the Pacific Northwest Ballet, Folklife Festival, New Orleans International Ballet Conference, Benaroya Hall.
 Maiensy has also worked in collaboration with the Seattle International Children’s Festival.
 She is currently teaching in the Seattle area.
 You can contact her in Facebook at Maiensy Cuban Dance Classes.

 Dennis Maberry is a versatile percussionist who has studied a variety of traditional percussion methods including African, Afro Cuban, Haitian, Middle Eastern Frame Drum, and the rhythmic concepts of India.
 By blending these influences into a rhythmic stew Dennis has created a rhythmical style that is distinctively his own.
-Dennis is the author of the popular instructional book "Drum Circle Grooves" and the new follow up "Beyond Drum Circle Grooves".
-His latest cd "Rhythmspirit" features several special guests including percussionist Gordy Ryan, Tor Dietrichson, Bill Matthews, and Judy Piazza among others.Dennis has started recording his newest cd which will feature several special guests including drummer Ben Smith from the rock band "Heart".
+Dennis is the author of the popular instructional book "Drum Circle Grooves" along with his latest book "The Magic of Twelve" His latest cd "Rhythmspirit" features several special guests including percussionist Gordy Ryan, Tor Dietrichson, Bill Matthews, and Judy Piazza among others.Dennis has started recording his newest cd which will feature several special guests including drummer Ben Smith from the rock band "Heart".

 Guinean Master Dancer Mohamed Andre Duranteau joined his first performing Guinean ballet, "L'Ensemble Instrumentale de Kakimbo," at 15 years old.
 Here, Mohamed developed his skills as a singer, drummer and dancer, travelling and performing around the country until 1996 when he moved on to join the award winning group, “Ballet Taille.”
 Mohamed worked as lead dancer for this group for 10 years, under the direction of Mamadouba Camara, former lead soloist for “Ballet Djoliba” and “Les Ballets Africains” during the same era as legendary djembefola Mamady Keita.
 Mohamed was also a lead dancer and stage director for “Ballet Kali” and a dancer in “Ballet Aklusso de Grand Bassam” a unique and Afro-Contemporary style ballet from the Ivory Coast.
 Mohamed moved to Victoria, BC, in Canada in 2007 and since then has created a successful drum & dance school and performance troupe called “Wontanara Drum & Dance.” (www.wontanaradrumdance.ca) Mohamed now teaches and performs throughout BC and has become a respected and popular performing artist in his Guinean and Canadian community, both young and old.